-(1) upon deposit of each Global Note with DTC's custodian, DTC will credit portions of the principal amount of the Global Note to the accounts of the Participants; and

-(2) ownership of beneficial interests in each Global Note will be shown on, and transfer of ownership of those interests will be effected only through, records maintained by DTC (with respect to interests of Participants) and the records of Participants (with respect to other owners of beneficial interests in the Global Note).
+- (1) upon deposit of each Global Note with DTC's custodian, DTC will credit portions of the principal amount of the Global Note to the accounts of the Participants; and - (2) ownership of beneficial interests in each Global Note will be shown on, and transfer of ownership of those interests will be effected only through, records maintained by DTC (with respect to interests of Participants) and the records of Participants (with respect to other owners of beneficial interests in the Global Note).

 Investors in the Global Notes who are Participants may hold their interests therein directly through DTC.
-Investors in the Global Notes who are not Participants may hold their interests therein indirectly through pranizations (including Euroclear and Clearstream) which are Participants.
-From March 25, 2010 through May 4, 2010, investors in the old notes offered and sold in offshore transactions in reliance on Regulation S (the "Regulation S Notes") had to initially hold their interests therein through Euroclear or Clearstream, if they were participants in such systems, or indirectly through Participants of the registered, global form (without interest coupons) of the Regulation S Notes through Participants of the rung through Euroclear or Clearstream, may be subject to the procedures and requirements of DTC.
-Those interests held through Euroclear or Clearstream, may be subject to the procedures and requirements of DTC.
-Those interests held through Euroclear or Clearstream may also be subject to the procedures and requirements of South systems.
+Investors in the Global Notes who are not Participants may hold their interests therein indirectly through organizations (including Euroclear and Clearstream) which are Participants.
+From March 25, 2010 through May 4, 2010, investors in the old notes offered and sold in offshore transactions in reliance on Regulation S (the "Regulation S Notes") had to initially hold their interests therein through Euroclear or Clearstream, if they were participants in such systems, or indirectly through organizations that were participants in such systems.
+After May 4, 2010, investors could hold interests in the registered, global form (without interest coupons) of the Regulation S Notes through Participants other than Euroclear and Clearstream.
+All interests in a Global Note, including those held through Euroclear or Clearstream, may be subject to the procedures and requirements of DTC.
+Those interests held through Euroclear or Clearstream may also be subject to the procedures and requirements of such systems.
 The laws of some states require that certain Persons take physical delivery in definitive form of securities that they own.
 Consequently, the ability to transfer beneficial interests in a Global Note to such Persons will be limited to that extent.
-Because DTC can act only on behalf of the Participants, which in turn act on behalf of the Indirect Participants, the ability of a Person having beneficial interests.
+Because DTC can act only on behalf of the Participants, which in turn act on behalf of the Indirect Participants, the ability of a Person having beneficial interests in a Global Note to pledge such interests to Persons that do not participate in the DTC system, or otherwise take actions in respect of such interests, may be affected by the lack of a physical certificate evidencing such interests.